 Click the Save button.

-Alternatively, you can fully set up or change a proxy server settings manually on your Windows 10 device using these steps:
+To fully set up or change a proxy server settings manually on Windows 10, use these steps:

 Under “Manual proxy setup,” turn on the Use a proxy server toggle switch.